BahaaKaaki/FINANCEAI-HUB/docs/DEPLOYMENT_GUIDE.md

     monitor_resources()
 ```

-This comprehensive deployment guide provides everything needed to deploy the AI Financial Data System in various environments, from development to production-scale deployments.
+This deployment guide provides everything needed to deploy the AI Financial Data System in various environments, from development to production-scale deployments (Note that we only cover local and render deployments for now)